 Here’s a truth about Flint and its poisonous water that no one wants to talk about.
 The problem in Flint is not just children with damaged brains and bones from drinking lead; it did not start with brownfield runoff into a river that is now so toxic it corrodes the pipes that deliver water to homes, leaching rust and lead.
 Flint’s water crisis is the aftermath of decades of urban sprawl, followed by decades of population loss.
 The problem in Flint is that every solution to this problem inflicts greater suffering upon people already in pain.

 Urban sprawl is not sexy.
-Its results rarely makes headlines anymore.
+Its results rarely make headlines anymore.
 It was last a hot public health issue at the end of the 20th century, as we began to understand the environmental consequences of unfettered expansion of infrastructure for cities that spread across more and more rural land.
 As we have accepted increasing urbanism as inevitable, something we did not imagine has emerged: great, sprawled cities were left vacant when the people who once lived there moved away.

 As factory jobs moved to Mexico, thousands of adult children of Flint’s auto workers followed opportunity to megacities like Chicago and Atlanta and the suburbs of D.C.They left behind housing developments without young families to purchase them; aging parents living on fixed incomes; entire neighborhoods blighted by vacancy and arson after the home mortgage bubble collapsed.
 By the early 1970s, 196,000 people lived in Flint; General Motors alone had 88,000 employees.
 After 25 years of recession, only 99,000 people live in the entire city today.